-Yes, you can potentially take gabapentin and Suboxone together, but there are potential risks.
+Yes, you can take gabapentin and Suboxone together, but there are potential risks.
 You should only do so under direct medical supervision.

-If you are taking multiple medications, it can be more complicated to reverse an overdose or deal with the side effects from multiple drugs, meaning that complications and potential risks for each drug are compounded when they are mixed.
+If you are taking multiple medications, it can be more complicated to reverse an overdose or deal with the side effects of multiple drugs, meaning that complications and potential risks for each drug are compounded when they are mixed.

 Always follow the explicit directions of your medical provider, and be careful when taking more than one drug at a time.

 Gabapentin is a nerve pain and anticonvulsant medication.
 It is an alpha antagonist medication, meaning it turns off alpha receptors in the body.
 Alpha receptors are stimulating, so turning them off can cause sedation and respiratory depression.

 Gabapentin is a prescription medication that comes in the following forms: